 A: Incoming students who have been awarded student employment on their award letter, will be given instructions at their orientation session on how to proceed with their job search.
 Incoming students who don't have student employment on their award letter, and are on a waiting list, will need to wait until the start of school to apply for jobs - instructions will be given at that time.
 Continuing students are asked to secure a job for the upcoming year by April 1.
 Most continuing students will work in their current department.
 If a student wants to switch jobs, they must contact the office(s) that they are interested in to see if they have openings for the upcoming year.
 Please see Page 6 of the Student Employment Handbook for more information on securing a job.

 A: By law (Immigration Reform and Control Act of 1986) every employer in the United States must check the legal status of all employees, including student employees, hired to work after Nov.
 6, 1986, or face the threat of criminal penalties.
 Payroll paperwork required by The College of St. Scholastica for student employees includes the following: Federal I-9 form, Federal W-4 form, Direct Deposit and FERPA (Family Education Rights and Privacy Act) tutorial.
-These forms will be completed in the OneStop Student Services Office (T-1130).
+These forms will be completed on a kiosk in the OneStop Student Services Office (T-1130).
 Allow about 15 minutes to complete the paperwork on-line; Documentation is required.
 For more information on what documentation to bring, please contact firstname.lastname@example.org

 A: It is not required that students who are working on campus sign up for direct deposit, we offer this as a convenience - and more than 94 percent of our students chose to sign up.
 Students can have their check automatically deposited into either their checking or savings account.
 Students may opt to have a check printed.
 If they chose this option, they have between 10 a.m. and 1 p.m. on payroll Fridays to pick up their check at the Cashier window of the OneStop Office.
 Checks not retrieved by that time, will go back to the Payroll Office to be mailed to home addresses.
 Because of increased risk for lost or stolen checks, they are no longer placed in student mailboxes.